 Client’s Rights and Obligations

-The Client must notify the Agency, verbally or in writing, as soon as an offer of employment has been made and accepted by the Candidate.
+The Client must notify the Agency, verbally or in writing, as soon as an offer of employment, or trial, has been made and accepted by the Candidate.
 Details including date of commencement, length of engagement, agreed net weekly salary should be disclosed.